-THE PROPERTY LISTED IS NOT LOCATED WITHIN TWO MILES OF ONE OR MORE AIRPORT(S).
+THE PROPERTY LISTED IS NOT LOCATED WITHIN TWO MILES OF AN AIRPORT PROXIMITY AREA.

-Airport Proximity discloses any public airports, military airports or heliports, and some private airports within two miles of the subject property.
-The subject property's proximity to an airport is based upon currently available public records showing the present polygon boundary of the airport.
+Airport proximity discloses any public or private airports within two miles of the subject property.
+The subject property's proximity to a public airport is based upon currently available public records showing the present point location of the airport.
+This is not a noise (decibel level) disclosure, and no disclosure is made regarding the proximity of private airports or landing strips.
 Due to the nature of private airports, disclosure is made on a public record availability basis, so this disclosure may not include all private airports.
-This is not a noise (decibel level) disclosure, and no disclosure is made regarding the proximity of landing strips.
 No physical inspection of the subject property or the airport has been made, and this report does not consider the impact of any planned or approved airport expansion projects or modifications.
 No finding or opinion is expressed or implied in this report regarding the takeoff and landing patterns utilized by airports or the noise levels experienced at the subject property as a result thereof.
 Properties lying beneath or near airport takeoff or landing routes often experience significant and disturbing noise levels notwithstanding that they are located more than two miles from the airport.
 In addition, takeoff and landing patterns may change based upon weather conditions, wind conditions and airport expansion/modification projects.
 For more information, please contact the Federal Aviation Administration.